🔄

 You don’t need a highly specialized saw to get clean, accurate cuts on engineered hardwood.
 A good circular saw is perfect for making straight cuts at the end of rows.
 If you need to make more intricate cuts, like around door jambs or vents, a reciprocating saw (often called a Sawzall) will be your best friend.
 The great thing is that both of these saws are incredibly versatile, so you’ll find plenty of uses for them in other home projects.
 This means you can invest in quality tools that will serve you well beyond your flooring installation.

-Safety First: Essential Gear
+Your Essential Safety Gear

 Your safety should always be the top priority on any project.
 Cutting wood can create a lot of dust and noise, so personal protective equipment (PPE) is non-negotiable.
 Always wear safety glasses to protect your eyes from flying debris.
 Use ear protection, like earplugs or earmuffs, especially when operating power saws for an extended period.
 Finally, a good respirator or dust mask is crucial for keeping fine wood particles out of your lungs.
 Taking these simple precautions ensures you can complete your project safely and without any health risks.